Amey-Biniwale/Bandgap_Reference_Circuit_Using_ASA_7nm_FinFET_PDK/README.md

 ## Bandgap Reference Design and Simulation using Xschem

+A Bandgap Reference Circuit is one of the most widely used circuits in analog and mixed-signal design.
+Its main purpose is to generate a temperature-independent reference voltage (typically around 1.2 V), which remains stable over variations in temperature, supply voltage, and process parameters.

 Now, that we have done the performance analysis of the FinFET Inverter, we can implement it into a circuit.
 We will be implementing a Bandgap Refernece Circuit Dsign using the FinFET inverter.

 The below photo is taken as the reference circuit for designing the Bandgap reference.